MIDL-Conference/midl-website-2020/pages/author-instructions.md

 Authors have the right to withdraw papers from consideration at any time until the paper submission deadline.
 After the submission deadline and during the paper review/rebuttal/discussion process, it will not be possible to withdraw a paper.
 After the decisions are announced, it will be possible for authors to withdraw a rejected paper.
-At any stage, if an author withdraws the paper, it will be deleted from the OpenReview hosting site.
+If an author withdraws the paper, it will be deleted from the OpenReview hosting site.

 <!-- ## Discussion period